y2kbugger/xlwings/examples/index.md

 ## Examples

-Note: From v0.2.0, the lite examples now require the latest version of xlwings installed.
-Also, the examples currently only run on Windows out of the box, i.e. by pressing the button.
-To run them on Mac, you will need to call the sample file from python, for example: ``$ python fibonacci.py``.
+**Note**: The lite examples now require the latest version of xlwings installed.
+Also, the only sample that currently works on Windows and Mac is the Fibonacci Lite sample.
+The others use ActiveX controls that are not supported on Mac.
+This will be changed at some point to make them all cross-platform.
+Standalone samples work on Windows only.

 ### Instructions

 1. Download the zip-file
-2. Right-Click > Extract All... > Extract
+2. Windows: Right-Click > Extract All... > Extract / Mac: Double-click the zip-file
 3. Open the Spreadsheet in the unzipped folder
 4. "Protected View": click on "Enable Editing"
 5. Optional: If Excel gives you an additional "Security Warning": click on "Enable Content", then